octimot/StoryToolkitAI/INSTALLATION.md

     +- StoryToolkitAI
     +- venv

-#### 5. Activate virtual environment
-Now enable the virtual environment (this means that all the packages you'll install now via pip will be contained in the virtual environment, meaning that for the tool to work you'll ALWAYS have to activate the virtual environment first using the following command!)

-From the installation folder, run:
+#### 5. Install all the stuff the tool requires:
+To install the requirements inside the virtual environment, run:

     source venv/bin/activate

-#### 6. Install OpenAI Whisper
-_Note: starting with step 7, you need to make sure that you are installing packages inside the virtual environment.
-If you followed the previous steps, your terminal prompt should now have `(venv)` before everything else._

-    pip install -U git+https://github.com/openai/whisper.git@ba3f3cd54b0e5b8ce1ab3de13e32122d0d5f98ab

-For more info regarding Whisper installation, please check https://github.com/openai/whisper

-#### 7. Install all the stuff the tool requires:
-_Note: starting with step 7, you need to make sure that you are installing packages inside the virtual environment.
-If you followed the previous steps, your terminal prompt should now have `(venv)` before everything else._

     pip install -r StoryToolkitAI/requirements.txt

-If you are running the tool on a machine with an NVIDIA CUDA GPU, make sure you install Torch with CUDA:

-    pip uninstall torch
-    pip cache purge
-    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118
+_Note: If something fails during the installation of the OpenAI Whisper package, please read the setup instructions [here](https://github.com/openai/whisper?tab=readme-ov-file#setup)._

+_Note 2: The `source` command above activates your virtual environment.
+Make sure you're installing everything inside the virtual environment, by checking if your prompt line starts with `(venv)` before everything else._

+##### CUDA support for Mac
+In the unlikely situation where you have an NVIDIA CUDA GPU on your Mac, see the CUDA instructions in the Windows section below to enable CUDA support.

 #### That's it!
-Inside the virtual environment, you should now be able to start the tool:
+You should now be able to start the tool using this command, from your installation folder:

-    python StoryToolkitAI/storytoolkitai
+    venv/bin/python StoryToolkitAI/storytoolkitai

-_Note: If you restart your machine or open a new terminal window, you need to activate the virtual environment again before starting the app._ In the installation folder, run:

-    source venv/bin/activate
+_Note: Unless you know how virtual environments work, make sure you **always** issue the above command from your installation folder, otherwise the tool will not work._

 ## Windows